plucena/data_privacy_framework/README.md

 ```
 @Claude4 @coti-ethers @solidity/PrivateTicketingDebug.sol

+save all your work and only change sc-client folder
-create a typescript client that exposes all the functions of the PrivateTicketingDebug.sol  using @coti-ethers library
+create a typescript client that compiles, deploy the PrivateTicketing smart contract
+and exposes all the functions of the PrivateTicketing using @coti-ethers library
-deployed on COTI.Testnetwork at
+deploy it on COTI.Testnet at

 COTI Network Configuration
 COTI_RPC_URL=https://testnet.coti.io/rpc
 COTI_CHAIN_ID=7082400

-Example Private Keys (REPLACE WITH YOUR TEST KEYS)
 ACCOUNT_ENCRYPTION_KEY='49d9a80420ffe615de763b8cebd64dca'
 PRIVATE_KEY=9ba41a77e1408b426b9fe43078aad218ee16f06fafad4896411a07611532fd5c
 PRIVATE_KEY_1=9ba41a77e1408b426b9fe43078aad218ee16f06fafad4896411a07611532fd5c
 PRIVATE_KEY_2=0xfedcba0987654321fedcba0987654321fedcba0987654321fedcba0987654321

-CONTRACT_ADDRESS=0xbdFAb135CAcCF157216d36Bb822aC37419A3387B

 ```